Affiliate Programs and Sales Tax Law

 Register as a Streamlined Sales Tax Project (SSTP) seller

 As an SSTP seller, companies are still required to collect sales tax in the 24 states that participate in the program.
 However, they do receive free software to help them manage the programs from any certified service providers, such as AccurateTax.
 Here’s a list of SSTP states: http://www.streamlinedsalestax.org/index.php?page=alias-10.
 Not every state on the list has nexus laws but some do, and others may follow, making this a worthwhile investment.

 Support the Marketplace Fairness Act

 The Marketplace Fairness Act could level the field for retailers.
 While it’s still not certain what the future holds for this legislation, it seems to be gaining support.
-Just this March, the U.S. House Judiciary Committee held a hearing entitled, “Exploring Alternative Solutions on the Internet Sales Tax Issue,” where they eliminated some of the proposals for the Act and agreed that this would not be a new tax.
-Stay tuned with the latest news on this issue at The Marketplace Fairness Act News Feed.
+Just this March, the U.S. House Judiciary Committee held a hearing entitled, "Exploring Alternative Solutions on the Internet Sales Tax Issue," where they eliminated some of the proposals for the Act and agreed that this would not be a new tax.
+Stay tuned with the latest news on this issue at The Marketplace Fairness Act News Feed (no longer available).